todd-dsm/mac-ops/README.md

 ---

 Before you can build anything, you first need the tools.
-Herein lies automation to build a great (opinionated) MBP with a base configuration to support **_Systems Engineering_** (SRE/DevOps) work.
+Herein lies automation to build a great (opinionated) MBP with a base configuration to support **Platform Engineering_** (SRE/DevOps) work.
+This build assumes: 2 pre-conditions, either:

-This always needs refactoring but it's still better than starting from scratch.
-If you find value in it, please feel free to fork/use it.
+1. you are peeling the cellophane off the new MacBook Pro box with Apple defaults, or
+2. you are backing up a currently-configured system and applying this automation

+In either case, you are covered.
+In the second case your current configs will be backed up (locally) and replacedl; you lose nothing.

+Use this if you are:

+* a consultant that needs to configure client laptops on an adequetly annoying basis.
+* a new user and trying to learn Platform Engineering.
+  * fighting on 2 fronts (workstation and systems) is a great learning experience but is really just a distraction from work.

+> *If your job requires much different tools then perhaps a fork is best?*

 ---

-## Attention!
-This may not be for you

 ## Documentation

 Before jumping in, you should probably check the docs in the [wiki] first.

-If this is your _personal_ laptop that also serves as your work machine, a backup procedure is strongly recommended; check the [rsync-backups] page.
+If this is your *personal* laptop that also serves as your work machine, a backup procedure is strongly recommended; check the [rsync-backups] page.
 The restore process in the `bootstrap.sh` script relies on a consistent backup.
 If this is a new `macOS` laptop/install for work, you can safely skip the `rsync` step.

 ---